Astronomers confirm one of their biggest fears: The BlueWalker 3 satellite is one of the brightest objects in the night sky

 The growing number of satellites causes significant light pollution in space

 However, these concerns reached a new level just over a year ago when AST SpaceMobile has launched Bluewalker 3 into orbit, a gigantic satellite weighing 1,500 kilograms and stretching to a length of 64 meters.
 This satellite was intended to serve as the foundation for a new communications platform by providing 4G and 5G internet access to mobile phones without the need for any ground equipment.
-Astronomers already anticipated that it could become easily observable because of its strong luminosity.
+Astronomers already anticipated that it might become easily observable because of its strong luminosity.

 Something that astronomers recently confirmed: BlueWalker 3 has become one of the most dazzling objects in the night sky.
-This revelation has renewed experts’ concern about the exponential growth of satellites orbiting the Earth.
+This revelation has renewed experts’ concern regarding the exponential growth of satellites orbiting the Earth.

 The impact of the BlueWalker 3 satellite on Astronomy